peddlerlabs/peddler-daas-api-docs/docs/Authentication/http-status-codes.md

 | **5xx** | `GATEWAY ERROR` <br />or<br />`SERVER ERROR` | Something went wrong our team has been notified. |

-The most common codes experienced are:
+### Most common codes experienced by clients

 - **200** : The request is successful.
 - **401** & **498**: You need to renew or refresh your token.
 - **422**: The parameters/json data contains validation errors

 ## Rate limiting
-Peddler API rate limits at *2000* requests per minute (this can be applied/omitted per client by special request to the Peddler team).
+Peddler API rate limits at **2000** requests per minute (this can be applied/omitted per client by special request to the Peddler team).
 Should you exceed this rate you will receive a **429** HTTP STATUS.

 We recommend throttling your requests, or batching multiple deliveries for any particular store in one order depending on your volume.